Stereotypes of the profession still exist says Claire Lister; so how can we encourage the next generation?

 So young British people love music, why not work to become a PA within a record label or to a musician directly?
 You’d love to work in fashion but are no designer – an EA to a CEO of a leading retail brand brings with it an immersion into the fashion world, and opportunities to have a starring role.
 It really astounded me that so many young people had not considered administration or secretarial work as a route into their industry of choice.

-engineer your own career – to drive your development in a certain direction and ensure that your passions are being connected to your career.
+The role of an EA is truly what you make of it.
+The opportunities are there for you to engineer your own career – to drive your development in a certain direction and ensure that your passions are being connected to your career.
 I know EAs are some of the hardest working professionals out there, so I’d encourage you to give yourself something back – to be clear with yourself on what excites you, what elements of the job you love and would like to do more of, and what elements you can see within the wider business that you’d like to get your hands on.
 Can you connect your passions to your career?
 It’s there for the taking.

-All of this sounds far from boring and old fashioned – it sounds positively inspiring – and I hope that as the industry evolves we manage to pick up some of the next generation workforce to take with us for the journey.
+All of this sounds far from boring and old-fashioned – it sounds positively inspiring – and I hope that as the industry evolves we manage to pick up some of the next-generation workforce to take with us for the journey.
 The role of an EA is an exhilarating one, and I hope you continue to evolve to make yours something that truly excites you.

 Claire Lister is the former Owner of Pitman Training Group (www.pitman-training.com).
 Pitman is a market leader in the PA and secretarial training industry, delivering exceptional results for tens of thousands of students each year.
 Pitman also provide ...
 (Read More)